freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-247-squares-under-a-hyperbola/index.md

 ---
-title: Problem 247: Squares under a hyperbola
+title: Squares under a hyperbola
 ---
 ## Problem 247: Squares under a hyperbola